SjoerdV/CaCAzureDevOpsPipeline/docs/README.md

 ### Summary

-This repo brings you an expandable scaffold for continuously deploying your Microsoft 365 SaaS Configuration with a basic 'conditional' multi stage yaml pipeline for Azure Pipelines.
+This repo brings you an expandable scaffold for continuously deploying your Microsoft 365 SaaS Configuration with a basic 'conditional' multi stage YAML pipeline for Azure Pipelines.
 The pipeline uses a manual Approval step, before creating a release.
 This pipeline simply automates a connection to SharePoint Online and can than be expanded upon.

-To keep things simple git branching is not being used, all commit/push actions should take place on the 'master' branch.
+To keep things simple:

+1. Git branching is not being used, all commit/push actions should take place on the 'master' branch.
 Adapt this solution accordingly.
+1. The credentials used for connecting to SharePoint Online are of the username/password method, but can be replaced with the 'App Only' method which is recommended for production usage.
+Also have a look at the [2020-07: Upcoming PnP PowerShell developments and recommendations](https://www.spdevalk.nl/blog/post-pnp-powershell-developments/) post I wrote on what to expect concerning PnP PowerShell and the use of App Only authentication methods.

 ### Known Issues